Liang-Rui/Stock-Portfolio-Management-System/readme.md

 ```

 Now you can see the application is running on `localhost:3000`.
 Note that the default size of fronts in different computer may vary, in order to have better user experience, we recommend that you can shrink your browser to 90% using the following command: `command` + `-` key on your keyboard.

-If there are any issues, please email me: `liangrui00@gmail.com` or `rui.liang1@student.unsw.edu.au`, or you can text me or call me using `0451238789`.